apache/activemq-artemis/docs/user-manual/en/security.md

   receive updates made in the LDAP server and update the broker's authorization configuration in real-time.
 The default value is `true`.

+  Some LDAP servers (e.g. OpenLDAP) don't support the "persistent search" feature which allows the "listener" functionality to work.
+For these servers set the `refreshInterval` to a value greater than `0`.

+- `refreshInterval`.
+How long to wait (in seconds) before refreshing the security settings from the LDAP server.
+This can be used for LDAP servers which don't support the "persistent search" feature needed for use with `enableListener` (e.g. OpenLDAP).
+Default is `0` (i.e. no refresh).

+  Keep in mind that this can be a potentially expensive operation based on how often the refresh is configured and how large the data set is so take care in how `refreshInterval` is configured.

 - `mapAdminToManage`.
 Whether or not to map the legacy `admin` permission to the `manage` permission.
 See details of the mapping semantics below.
 The default value is `false`.